leonwatson2/Services-Http-and-Observables-in-Angular5/script.md

 #### app.component.ts
-5. So let's go ahead to our `app.component.ts` file and import HttpClient at the top.
+5. Now let's go to our `app.component.ts` file and import HttpClient at the top.
 ```
 import { HttpClient } from '@angular/common/http'
 ```
-6. Then we'll inject it into our app component like we did out service.
+6. Then we'll inject it into our app component like we did our service.
     - This tells angular I want to use the HttpClient inside of my app component
 ```
 constructor(private titleService:TitleService, private http:HttpClient){}